rackerlabs/rackspace-how-to/content/cloud-databases/managing-backups-for-cloud-databases.md

 3. Click the gear icon next to the name of the instance that you want to back up, and select **Create Backup**.

-   A dialog box displays.
+   A dialogue box displays.

 4. Enter a name for the backup and a description, and then click **Create Backup**

-   **Note:** The backup name is required cannot exceed 64 characters.
+   **Note:** The backup name is required and cannot exceed 64 characters.

 **WARNING**: The behavior of your instance during a backup depends on the storage engine that you are using for tables.
 If you use only